Logic

 Arguments can be either correct or incorrect.
 An argument is correct if its premises support its conclusion.
 Deductive arguments have the strongest form of support: if their premises are true then their conclusion must also be true.
 This is not the case for ampliative arguments, which arrive at genuinely new information not found in the premises.
 Many arguments in everyday discourse and the sciences are ampliative arguments.
 They are divided into inductive and abductive arguments.
 Inductive arguments are statistical generalizations, such as inferring that all ravens are black based on many individual observations of black ravens.
 Abductive arguments are inferences to the best explanation, for example, when a doctor concludes that a patient has a certain disease which explains the symptoms they suffer.
 Arguments that fall short of the standards of correct reasoning often embody fallacies.
 Systems of logic are theoretical frameworks for assessing the correctness of arguments.

 Logic has been studied since antiquity.
 Early approaches include Aristotelian logic, Stoic logic, Nyaya, and Mohism.
 Aristotelian logic focuses on reasoning in the form of syllogisms.
 It was considered the main system of logic in the Western world until it was replaced by modern formal logic, which has its roots in the work of late 19th-century mathematicians such as Gottlob Frege.
 Today, the most commonly used system is classical logic.
 It consists of propositional logic and first-order logic.
 Propositional logic only considers logical relations between full propositions.
 First-order logic also takes the internal parts of propositions into account, like predicates and quantifiers.
-Extended logics accept the basic intuitions behind classical logic and apply it to other fields, such as metaphysics, ethics, and epistemology.
+Extended logics accept the basic intuitions behind classical logic and apply it to other fields, such as metaphysics, ethics, and epistemology, as frameworks for reasoning about what is possible or necessary, what is or should be, and what is believed or known.
 Deviant logics, on the other hand, reject certain classical intuitions and provide alternative explanations of the basic laws of logic.